-When my son and I cook together we mostly make these no sugar muffins, energy balls, and prep veggies and fruits together.
+When I cook with my toddler, we mostly make these no sugar muffins, energy balls, and prep veggies and fruits together.
 However, I thought it would be fun to come up with a healthy toddler cookie.
 I wanted a recipe that both he would enjoy AND I would feel good about the ingredients.
 And that was the motivation behind these no sugar cookies for toddlers.

 How can I make healthy oatmeal cookies?

 While oats in themselves can be very healthy, many oatmeal cookies are full of sugar making them a full-fledged dessert.
-However, making healthy oatmeal cookies that are suitable for your toddler, baby, or even your self (read: breakfast cookies) can certainly be done!
+However, making healthy oatmeal cookies that are suitable for your toddler, baby, or even yourself (read: breakfast cookies) can certainly be done!
 In this particular recipe, I avoided added sugars and sweeteners including less refined sweeteners such as honey and maple syrup, which makes them more suitable for your kids and healthier for all of us!
 Hemp protein and flax seeds give added benefits of Omega 3s and a little extra protein.
 Feel free to sub the hemp protein for almond flour – I’ve made this change before it also works great!

 Yes, these cookies can be made ahead and stored in an airtight container for a few days.
 You can also make and freeze these cookies in freezer bags for fast snacks when you are in a hurry.